Izan00/ur_obstacle_avoidance/README.md

   Note: Set port to 50002 and the IP from the HOST PC

-  Note: Program file needs to be saved and running for the robot to work
+  Note: The program file needs to be saved and running for the robot to work

-### Execution
+## Execution
 To run the application, follow the steps:

 1. Start ROS core: